Request Permanent Court of Arbitration to Investigate Unlawful Force of HongKong Police

 Use live bullets dangerously.
 In October, a teenager was shot by wielding a pipe with live ammo at a point blank range with a revolver.

 An Indonesia reporter was shot by police in rubber bullet on the face and become permanently blind in one eye.

 2) Unlawful use of batons

-Police officers use batons to beat people, no matter they are protestors or uninvolved bystanders.
-Police would keep beating people with batons while they lay on the ground with no resistence.
+Police officers use batons to beat people, no matter they are protesters or un-involved bystanders.
+Police would keep beating people with batons while they lay on the ground with no resistance.
 That was inconsistent with the use of force guidelines that was taught in Police College.